Must Read Classics

 In Cold Blood by Truman Capote is actually considered non-fiction, though some of the conversations are made up.
 It's pretty chilling, but I enjoyed it.

-I'm a HUGE fan of anything by Voltaire.
+fan of anything by Voltaire.

 I also absolutely love Hamlet.
 And if you read it, you also have to go with Rozencrantz and Guildenstern are Dead-which isn't a classic, but should be!